 The signs of the zodiac are a favorite theme for modern coins, tokens, and medals.
 Some countries have issued coins with astrology signs, and countless private mints have produced tokens and medals with these depictions.
 A Google search for 'zodiac tokens' produces hundreds of different patterns, many of which are sexually explicit.

 So, what is a token?
 Sometimes it's not an easy answer, but the purposes of this page, a token is:

 A voucher that can be exchanged for goods or services, typically one given as part of a promotional offer.
-Ex: "Redeem this token for a free dessert."
-It is non-currency that has a monetary value to the distributor, used in place of money usually for a practical reason.
+It is non-currency with a monetary value to the distributor, used in place of money, usually for a practical reason.
+Example: "Redeem this token for a free dessert."